apache/cordova-plugman/README.md

 ### `publish` method

-Publishes plugins to the registry. `plugin_paths` is an array of plugin paths to publish to the reigstry.
+Publishes plugins to the registry. `plugin_paths` is an array of plugin paths to publish to the registry.

     module.exports = function(plugin_paths, callback) {